artefactory/train-fastai-custom-aiplatform/README.md

     - TEST_SIZE: Proportion of samples to be used for testing
     - PREDICTION_THRESHOLD: Threshold from which the model will assign a prediction to a label for a given text

 The other variables refer to the names and locations of all the files to be used during the training.
+If you use the same architecture and same file names as in the provided Google Drive, you shouldn't have to modify anything regarding that part.

 ## Build image.